CloudNine Discovery Portal - CloudNine Review: How do I process eDiscovery raw (unprocessed) data to load into CloudNine Review?

 Month Selection

 2. Type the Start and End Dates, or use the Calendar option to select the dates.
 Once populated, click the Apply button to filter all files by the specified date range.
 Once applied, you will see a Filter Applied status.
-The Filtered Count/Size column is updated to reflect the number of files and sizes that fall inside of the date range and will be included during the upload.
+The Filtered Count/Size column is updated to reflect the number of files and sizes that fall within the date range and will be included during the upload.

 3. Use Clear to remove the applied date range filter.
 All files will be included for upload again unless excluded by file type or file filtering.